Paul Bishop Houses

+The Paul Bishop Houses are a pair of heritage Georgian townhouses located in the St. Lawrence neighbourhood of downtown Toronto, Ontario, Canada.
+The houses date to the 1840s, resting on foundations dating to the 1790s.
+The houses' exteriors were restored to their 1870s condition in the early 2000s, and their interiors renovated.
+The building is the oldest residential building in the original ten blocks of York, Upper Canada.

+Jarvis House

-The Paul Bishop's House is actually a pair of historic townhouses located at 363-365 Adelaide Street East in the St. Lawrence neighborhood downtown Toronto, Ontario, Canada.
-The houses, constructed in 1848 by Paul Bishop, sit upon the foundations laid by William Jarvis for his home in 1798.
-Jarvis was a member of the Queen's Rifles and Provincial Secretary and Registrar of Upper Canada.
-He selected a site at what is now the southeast corner of Sherbourne and Adelaide Streets and constructed a 30 by 41 foot building of squared logs that he covered with clapboards which he named Jarvis House.
+The houses, constructed in 1842 (also attributed to 1848) by blacksmith and wheelwright Paul Bishop (originally Paul Levesque), sit upon the foundations of a house laid by William Jarvis in 1798.
+Jarvis was a member of the Queen's Rifles and Provincial Secretary and Registrar of Upper Canada and was granted land.
+He selected a site at the southeast corner of Caroline (now Sherbourne) and Duke (now Adelaide) streets and constructed a 30 ft by 41 ft building of squared logs that he covered with clapboards which he named Jarvis House.
+The logs were cut on the spot.
+The 2 acre lot on the property also contained several outbuildings, including two barns, a stable, a chicken coop and a residence for the slaves that Jarvis owned.
+The house was considered to be the largest at the time in York.

-After William's death in 1817, his son Samuel divided the two acres of land on which the house sat into smaller parcels and sold them.
+Some time after William's death in 1817, his son Samuel Jarvis divided the two acres of land on which the house sat into smaller parcels and sold them.
 The house went through a series of owners and was expanded in the early 1820s.
+An Englishman named Lee operated an 'English chop house' and billiard room in part of the building.
+In the 1820s, James Padfield rented part of the house and ran a school until 1824.
+In 1824, it was bought by Isaac Columbus who used part of it as workshops and part as residence.
+One of Columbus' employees was Bishop, who would later buy the house.

-During the Cholera epidemics in the 1830s, several people living in a rooming house now occupying Jarvis House died.
-To prevent the disease from spreading, owner James Kidd sealed several of their rooms.
-After the deaths in the house it gained a reputation in the city as being haunted.
-During Mr. Kidd's occupancy of the home it was said that on several occasions unearthly noises were heard in the room Secretary Jarvis used as an office.
-This drove Mr. Kidd out of the house and it remained vacant for a few years.
+It was sold in 1832 to James Kidd who converted it to a rooming house.
+During the cholera epidemics tin Toronto in the 1830s, several people living in the rooming house died.
+To prevent the disease from spreading, Kidd sealed several of their rooms.
+After the deaths in the house, it gained a reputation in the city as being haunted.
+During Kidd's occupancy of the home it was said that on several occasions unearthly noises were heard in the room Secretary Jarvis had used as an office.
+According to Robertson, one night a man named Baxter spent the night in the office room.
+At breakfast, he appeared "pale and haggard, and declared he would never pass another night in that room."
+Kidd moved out in 1837 and it remained vacant for a few years.
+Kidd himself moved to a new house on Jarvis Street, where he died in 1844.